staD020/png2prg/readme.md

 ## Changes for version 1.11.0-dev

  - Play NTSC .sid tunes at the right speed (thanks Acrouzet).
+ - Bugfix: palette detection must detect all hires colors, also on odd pixels.

 ## Changes for version 1.10